 - Michelin starred restaurants such as The Ninth and Portland are plentiful.

 - Coupled with a superb choice of independent cafes; try Roots Juicery on Charlotte Place for high quality, freshly prepared organic produce.

 Coming to Fitzrovia…

 - Facebook will add to Fitzrovia’s tech scene by moving into its new offices this year.

 - Monica Galetti will be opening her own restaurant, Mere, in Charlotte Street this month.

 If leafy, tree lined streets and large period homes are more your thing, Kew could certainly suit you.
-Neighbouring Richmond often comes first in the house hunting pecking order, but don’t be fooled; Kew is an area where families like to put down roots.
+Further, neighbouring Richmond often comes first in the house hunting pecking order, but don’t be fooled; Kew is an area where families like to put down roots.

 - Kew has a village feel with plenty of independent shops, cafes and restaurants.

 - Strolling around Kew’s 75 acre Royal Botanic Garden gives a distinct feeling of being more than 8 miles from central London.